 Without some type of quantifiable feedback, it’s difficult to know how well you are doing.
 Someone might decide to “become a stronger runner,” for example, but without some sort of measurable aspect to this goal, it becomes more of a lofty ideal than something actionable.
 Not only do fitness trackers and smartwatches quantify your effort, but they also produce a log of activity so you can keep an eye on trends over time.

 We’ve come a long way since counting steps was the goal.
 More recently, we are seeing the introduction of smart glasses, intelligent garments and biometric headphones.
-Heading into 2022, we expect more focus on coaching and actionable information, more advanced performance metrics and continued development of sensors.
+Heading into 2023, we expect more focus on coaching and actionable information, along with more advanced performance metrics.

 Give something new a try

 Learn a new activity.
 It will help mix things around a little and will keep you motivated and interested.
 Running day after day might eventually become tedious.
 But throw in a tennis lesson, head over to the gym, go rock climbing, go trekking.
+It all counts.
 The possibilities are endless.

 Not only will this help you stay in shape by exercising muscles you wouldn’t normally work out, but it will also keep your mind engaged.
 The brain changes for the better when mastering a new skill.
 Learning a new activity increases cognitive abilities, decreases feelings of anxiety, improves focus, improves memory promotes the growth of new brain cells and helps keep your brain young.